Collection Development Statement

 This collection development policy provides guidelines for establishing priorities for the selection of library materials and the criteria for withdrawal of materials from the collection.

 Although the PCC Library is primarily responsible for the quality of the collection, the selection of new materials and the withdrawal of materials are activities shared with other members of the college community.
 Librarians and instructional faculty initiate most purchase requests.
 Students and other staff are also encouraged to suggest additions to the collection.
 See purchase request form to make a suggestion.
 When appropriate, the library will purchase items requested via interlibrary loan.
 Librarians with liaison responsibilities work with faculty from subject area committees (SACs) to ensure that materials which support the instructional programs of the college are added to the collection.
 Recommendations from instructional faculty are particularly important in building a collection that supports student success.
 Selection and withdrawal criteria are described in more detail below.

 Collection development goals

 The primary goal of the PCC Library collection is to provide the resources and materials to support the curriculum and instructional programs of Portland Community College.
 The Library serves a community of life-long learners with a broad range of interests and prior educational experiences.
 Therefore, library resources also include a variety of general information resources in subject areas not covered by classroom instruction, but generally supportive of a learning environment.
 For those members of the college community whose scholarly or research needs are beyond the scope of PCC Library collections, librarians will help to identify, locate, and borrow such materials through Summit borrowing or interlibrary loan.
-For those PCC faculty and staff pursuing degrees at other institutions, they should use their degree-granting institution’s library services for research related needs.
+PCC faculty and staff pursuing degrees at other institutions should use their degree-granting institution’s library services for research-related needs.
 PCC Library does not have the resources to support graduate-level work.